 What’s Worse?
 Waiting for the End of a Loved One’s Life?
 Or Going on After Losing Them?

-Just recently, my second husband passed from this life, and one of my friends asked, “Would you have married again if you knew he would be gone in 6 years?”
+Back in 2018, my second husband passed from this life, and one of my friends asked, “Would you have married again if you knew he would be gone in 6 years?”
 That is a hard question to answer.

 It made me think for just a minute.
 On some level, I think I realized things might go that way, but I never actually acknowledged it.
 Would I want to give up these last very happy six years we spent together?
 No; both of our lives were enriched by our choice to marry again.